 There is of course yet another possibility.
-We may consider that UG - the Chomskyan Universal Grammar - is not a grammar in the first place, but an abstraction.
+We may consider that UG the Chomskyan Universal Grammar is not a grammar in the rst place, but an abstraction.
 As such it may be unfalsifiable.
 Such a possibility is however a problem, not for this paper, but for the Chomskyan theory, as it has the burden of proof.

-What is more interesting from our point of view is that the conclusion of this paper is indeed falsifiable; it is in fact very easy to prove this study wrong as it relies on several formulations.
+More interestingly, the conclusion of this paper is indeed falsifiable; it is in fact very easy to prove this study wrong as it relies on several formulations.
 For instance, one could bring evidence of a structure which cannot be generated by FG1; or prove that there are grammars outside the space of possible grammars, as defined in (1).
-Furthermore, one could prove that the common structure shared by all human languages is something completely different from what has been proposed here, or that one does not exist in the first place.
-Until such evidence has been brought forward, we stand behind our conclusion.
+Furthermore, one could prove that the common structure shared by all human languages is something completely different from what has been proposed here, or that completely different grammars or syntactic languages exist in the first place, by showing an actual example.
+Until such evidence has been brought forward, the conclusion of this paper stands.